CuteTenshii/favicon/README.md

 ## Limitations

 - If the worker is unable to find a favicon, it will return a 404 error.
 - WAF (Web Application Firewall) rules may block the request if the target website has strict security measures in place.
-This includes sites using [Cloudflare Bot Management](https://www.cloudflare.com/application-services/products/bot-management/) or similar services.
+This includes sites using [Cloudflare Bot Management](https://www.cloudflare.com/application-services/products/bot-management/), [Akamai Bot Manager](https://www.akamai.com/products/bot-manager) or similar services.

 ## License